Ways to contribute

 The biggest and most active repositories we have today are:

-If you want to start contributing to the core of IPFS, those repositories are a great place start.
-But the Help Wanted label exists in all of our repositories across the Github organizations:
+If you want to start contributing to the core of IPFS, those repositories are a great place to start.
+But the Help Wanted label exists in all of our repositories across the GitHub organizations:

 Before contributing to the IPFS docs, please read these quick guides; they'll save you time and help keep the docs accurate and consistent!

-The IPFS forum (opens new window) is the best place to go if you're looking for support.
+The IPFS forum (opens new window) is the best place to go if you're looking to give or get support.

-We're continuously improving IPFS every day, but mistakes can happen and we could release something that doesn't work as well as it should — or simply doesn't work at all!
-If you like to dig into edge-cases or write testing scenarios, wrangling our testing infrastructure could be the job for you.
+We're continuously improving IPFS every day, but mistakes can happen, and we could release something that doesn't work as well as it should — or simply doesn't work at all!
+If you enjoy instrumentation and testing, check out these projects.

 We have many design needs, but only a small team of visual and UX designers who divide their time between IPFS-related projects and other work here.
-That means there are a number of issues which could use your design contributions.
+That means there are a number of issues that could use your design contributions.
 As home to IPFS Desktop and Companion, the ipfs-gui (opens new window) repo is a good place to look for opportunities to help move our design work forward.
-Simply filter by the label that best fits your skillset, such as design-visual (opens new window) or design-ux (opens new window).
+Simply filter by the label that best fits your skill set, such as design-visual (opens new window) or design-ux (opens new window).

 # Protocol Design

 IPFS is ultimately about building better protocols, and we always welcome ideas and feedback on how to improve those protocols.
-Post feedback, issues, and proposals in the
+Post feedback, issues, and proposals via GitHub.